CptMeatball/oc-ucseo-plugin/README.md

 _No._

 **Wow!
 X breaks when I do Y!
 You suck!**
 _Unfortunately, I'm merely human.
-Please (https://github.com/CptMeatball/oc-ucseo-plugin/issues/new)[submit an issue]._
+Please [submit an issue](https://github.com/CptMeatball/oc-ucseo-plugin/issues/new)._